 - 1. Select the region from which to unassign all macros. - 2.
 From the Logic menu, choose Unassign All From Region.

 Creating Local Clock Regions

-For IGLOO, Fusion, ProASIC3, and Axcelerator families, you can use a PDC file to create local clock regions.
+You can use a PDC file to create local clock regions only for IGLOO, Fusion, and ProASIC3 devices.